Sweet’s syndrome triggered by vaccination.

 How do I know if vaccination has triggered my Sweet’s syndrome?

-Remember, Sweet’s syndrome triggered by vaccination is very rare, but if it does happen then symptoms usually develop within hours or days, less commonly, a few weeks after vaccination.
+Remember, Sweet’s syndrome triggered by vaccination is very rare, but if it does happen then symptoms usually develop within hours or days, less commonly, about two weeks after vaccination.
 Skin lesions sometimes appear at the vaccination site, but this can also happen because of the skin damage caused by having the vaccination (puncture wound from the needle) rather than the vaccine itself.
 This response is known as pathergy.

 Are there other triggers for Sweet’s syndrome?

 Yes, and aside from the triggers that have already been mentioned (infection, skin damage, and vaccination), other triggers for Sweet’s syndrome include:

-- Cancer in 15-20% of cases, one of the most common being a group of blood disorders called myelodysplastic syndromes (Chen et al, 2016).
+- Cancer in approximately 20% of cases, one of the most common being a group of blood disorders called myelodysplastic syndromes (Chen et al, 2016).

 - Inflammatory bowel disease, e.g. Crohn’s disease and ulcerative colitis (Cohen, 2007).